TheCorrectSynovian/ai-vs-foss/README.md

 ## References

-User conversation regarding FOSS, Microsoft, and GitHub Copilot, August 27, 2025[^1]
+Some User conversation regarding FOSS, Microsoft, and GitHub Copilot, Reddit, and Other Social medias[^1]

 ***